alukosdev/ccsp/laws/directive-2002-58-ec.md

 ## Overview

-<span id="rev1"></span>Directive 2002/58/EC, also known as the "ePrivacy Directive," is concerned with the processing of personal data and the protection of privacy in the electronic communications sector.[[1]](#ref1)
+Directive 2002/58/EC, also known as the "ePrivacy Directive," is concerned with the processing of personal data and the protection of privacy in the electronic communications sector.

 ## Legislation